 Also, grinding early on makes for funny situations.
 You can also skip some early trainers, who then say that you look pretty easy and challenge you, only to find that you have a team of Level 100's.

-In Heart Gold and Soul Silver, the first Pokémon in yout party follows you around on the overworld, outside of its Pokéball.
-This trope approaches Too Dumb To Live levels when Youngster Joey decides to take on you and your Olympus Mon.
+In Heart Gold and Soul Silver, the first Pokémon in your party follows you around on the overworld, outside of its Pokéball.
+This trope approaches Too Dumb to Live levels when Youngster Joey decides to take on you and your Olympus Mon.

 Though since the Pokémon universe runs on Defeat Means Friendship, this trope could arguably be justified as a way of trying to make (powerful) new friends.

 Fallout 3 plays it straight, though.
-No matter how well armed, armored, and guarded by followers you may be, Talon Company or the Regulators (or both if you've been both good and evil) will not hesitate to attack you if you fast travel in certain locations.
-May be somewhat justified in that they are hired guns.
-Played even straighter with one of the Random Encounters, which features what has to be the most suicidal mugger in the entire freaking universe.
+No matter how well-armed, armored, and guarded by followers you may be, Talon Company or the Regulators (or both if you've been both good and evil) will not hesitate to attack you if you fast travel in certain locations.
+Also with one of the Random Encounters, which features what has to be the most suicidal mugger in the entire freaking universe.
 He will try to rob you with a shotgun that isn't loaded.
 Although finding this guy early in the game would have made sense, being a random encounter means you're far more likely to find him when you've already beaten half the game.
-You have the choice of either turning him into hamburger or telling him to jog on, and you can even point out that his gun isn't loaded.
+You have the choice of either turning him into hamburger or telling him to jog on, and you can even point out that his gun isn't loaded, or point out the idiocy of mugging when the average raider just murders their victims for their stuff.
 Seriously, by the end of the game, any time pretty much anyone short of Enclave troops or Super Mutants attacks you would count as this.

 Fallout: New Vegas takes this a step further with the Freeside Thugs.
-When you first show up, you are attacked by 2 or 3 unarmored and unwashed thugs armed only with pool cues.
+When you first show up, you are attacked by 2 or 3 unarmored and unwashed thugs armed only with a variety of crappy melee weapons.
 They pose very little threat even at low levels, yet they will attack the Power Armored wearing badass with an Avenger Minigun, followed by a Nightkin Super Mutant with a BFS and heavily modified Eyebot.
 They last roughly the amount of time it takes for you to decide which of the numerous means of killing them (which ranges from chainsaws to an orbital death laser) you feel like using at that moment in time.

 New Vegas also features Orion Moreno, a bitter old man living near Camp McCarran and being harassed by the NCR, who claim that he is "squatting" on "their" land, even though he built the house he lives in decades before the NCR expanded into Nevada.
 As it turns out, Moreno isn't just some random old coot, he's actually a Retired Badass, being a former elite trooper for the Enclave, a One-Man Army who still has his Powered Armor and minigun tucked away where he can get them.
 This trope is especially played straight if you complete Arcade's companion quest by persuading Moreno to fight on the side of the Legion, the NCR's mortal enemy.

 Much later on in Dragon Age, when you've leveled up a lot more and your personal reputation has been well established, you can talk to a city guardsman named Sgt.
 Kylon in Denerim.
-Although there's still a bounty on your head for your supposed treason, he explains that he has no interest in attempting to arrest you.
+Although there's still a bounty on your head for your supposed treason, he explains that even he if he believed the claims of treason, which he doesn't, he still would have no interest in attempting to arrest you.
 "If I asked my men to apprehend you, they'd all run and cry big, sobby tears in their courtesan's bosoms and leave me all alone to be skewered."
-You can then discuss, helping out the guards, at which point he asks you about chasing some mercenaries out of a brothel.
+You can then discuss helping out the guards, at which point he asks you about chasing some mercenaries out of a brothel.
 "I said beat down, not kill.
 Let me make that really clear.
 Not on fire, or exploded, or Maker knows whatever type of grisly death you can dream up...
 Sorry, used to giving orders to my boys."
 After you successfully complete this task, he meets you halfway back to the city market area to give you your pay, only to have the leader of the mercenaries come after you in a towering rage.
 Upon seeing you in action, Sgt.
 Kylon's only response is "And people actually voluntarily attack you?
 Are they just stupid?"